-As you slog along all day long, with just enough strength to do the high priority tasks, you take less times to discuss important topic.
+As you slog along day after day, with just enough strength to do the high priority tasks, you take less time to discuss important topics.
 You don’t try to be creative and pick the first possible solution.
-Quality is becomes a luxury and customer satisfaction a fata morgana, impossible to reach.
+Quality becomes a luxury and customer satisfaction a fata morgana, impossible to reach.

 There are three things you can do to start saving energy for your team:

-1) Build momentum
+- Build momentum

-2) Plan for breaks
+- Plan for breaks

-3) Reduce high energy tasks
+- Reduce high energy tasks